Designing Culturally Aligned AI Systems For Social Good in Non-Western Contexts: Methods

 \section{Methods}

-To investigate how AI systems are built and deployed for non-Western populations in high-stakes domains, we examined real-world deployments using key-informant interviews and secondary research across all of the projects studied.
+To investigate how AI systems are built and deployed for non-Western populations in high-stakes domains, we examined real-world deployments using key-informant interviews and secondary research drawing on existing reports and documentation across all of the projects studied.
 The study protocol was approved by the Institutional Review Board (IRB), and all procedures adhered to established ethical research guidelines.